-The programme is described in Annexes 2A, 2B and 3.

-The results for 2012 are summarized in Annex 4-6
+The programme is described in Annexes 2A, 2B and 3 The results for 2013 are summarized in Annex 4-6

 The National Salmonella Control Programme includes every type of flock of the domestic fowl, Gallus gallus, in the broiler and table-eggs sectors.
-The only exception is hobby flocks, i.e. small flocks with less than 100 animals, which are not allowed to sell eggs to consumers but can participate in the programme on a voluntary basis.
+The only exception is hobby flocks

-The number of holdings, flocks and animals in the broiler and table egg sectors as per 31 December 2012 are shown in Table 1.
+The number of holdings, flocks and animals in the broiler and table egg sectors as per 31 December 2013 are shown in Table 1.